Robgea/OOTSscraper/README.md

 Now that he has a patreon, you should absolutely support it there too: https://www.patreon.com/oots/

-If you enjoy the stripp enough that you want to download every image it's worth supporting it financially.
+If you enjoy the strip enough that you want to download every image it's worth supporting it financially.

 ## Future Plans